Sør-Varanger Avis

-Sør-Varanger Avis is a Norwegian newspaper, published in Kirkenes, Norway, and covering the municipality of Sør-Varanger.
+Sør-Varanger Avis is a Norwegian newspaper, published in Kirkenes, Norway.
+The newspaper covers events in Sør-Varanger Municipality.
 The newspaper was founded in 1949, and its first editor was Jan W. Krohn Holm.
 The newspaper is issued three days per week.
 It had a circulation of 4,036 in 2008.

-The chief editor is Frode Nielsen Børfjord.
+The chief editor is Kjersti Nævestad (since 2024).

-Former chief editors include Randi Fløtten Andreassen.
+Former chief editors include Frode Nielsen Børfjord (until 2024), and Randi Fløtten Andreassen.